Student Experiences

 Assistant Professor of Economics- Econometrics/ Applied Microeconometrics/ Machine Learning

-at National Institutes of Health in United States2) What were the cultural differences you experienced in schooling?
+At University of Oklahoma in Oklahoma City, United States2) What were the cultural differences you experienced in schooling?
 How is education different in the US vs. back home?

 Lenka: